aniketghatak/student-performance-analysis/README.md

 Note:

     The analysis is done in Jupyter Notebook using python libraries for Data Science.
-The datset is from Kaggle.
+The dataset is from Kaggle.